 Common Market for Eastern and Southern Africa

-LUSAKA, ZAMBIA - Business leaders and policy makers will, for the first time, discuss a competitive approach to tourism in the region.
-COMESA has organized the Sustainable Tourism Development Forum, to be held on August 22-24, 2012 in Nairobi, Kenya.
-The public-private dialogue, to be held under the theme, “Shaping the Future of Tourism in COMESA,” will bring together over 70 regional participants from tourism boards, investment promotion agencies, tourism businesses, and development partners.
+The public-private dialogue, which is being held under the theme “Shaping the Future of Tourism in Comesa”, brings together over 70 regional participants from tourism boards, investment promotion agencies, tourism businesses and development partners.

 The meeting is being hosted by the Comesa -Secretariat in cooperation with Kenya’s Ministry of Tourism.
 It has been organized through the support of the Comesa Business Council in partnership with the Kenya Investment Authority and the Kenya Tourism Board.

 According to the World Travel & Tourism Council (WTTC), Africa receives 4.8 percent of all tourist arrivals in the world.

 The 19 member-states region has a population of 430 Million people.